thoughtbot/guides/code-review/README.md

   - "It's like that because of these reasons.
 Would it be more clear if I rename this class/file/method/variable?"

 - **Extract some changes and refactoring into future tickets/stories**
+- **When making visual changes, include screenshots or screencasts to show the effect of the changes**
+  - You may want to consider before/after screenshots or screencasts whenever applicable.

 - **Link to the code review from the ticket/story**
   - "Ready for review: https://github.com/organization/project/pull/1"